sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

 cli  ──→ config/settings (NO Qt)
 ```

-- `config/settings` has zero Qt imports — safe for CLI path
+- `config/settings` has zero Qt imports and is safe for the CLI path.
-- `config/theme` requires PyQt6 — only imported by gui/
+- `config/theme` requires PyQt6 and is only imported by gui/.
-- `core/` has zero Qt imports — pure Python logic
+- `core/` has zero Qt imports and contains pure Python logic.
-- `tts/_service` has zero Qt imports — pure Python, uses callbacks
+- `tts/_service` has zero Qt imports, is pure Python, and uses callbacks.
-- `tts/_service` owns OpenAI retry policy for synthesis runs and disables SDK retries for this path
+- `tts/_service` owns the OpenAI retry policy for synthesis runs and disables SDK retries for this path.
-- `gui/workers` wraps TTSService in a QThread for non-blocking UI
+- `gui/workers` wraps TTSService in a QThread for a non-blocking UI.
-- `keystore/` and `presets/` are standalone, depend only on config/settings
+- `keystore/` and `presets/` are standalone and only depend on config/settings.

 Import only from `__init__.py` interfaces.
 Internal files prefixed with `_`.